BlazeEMP/Feline-Finder/README.md

 This application consist of **ADD CONTENT

 ## Tests
-1. Start server: `cd server npm start`
+1. Start server: `cd server npm run dev`
-2. Start React development server: `cd client npm start`
+2. Start React development server: `cd client npm run dev`

 ## Contact
 If there are any questions or concerns, we can be reached at: